Al Hirschfeld: Broadway, film, and more

 Hirschfeld started young and continued drawing to the end of his life, thus chronicling nearly all of the major entertainment figures of the 20th century.
 During his eight-decade career, he gained fame by illustrating the actors, singers, and dancers of various Broadway plays, which would appear in advance in The New York Times to herald the play's opening.
 Though the theater was his best-known field of interest, according to Hirschfeld's art dealer Margo Feiden, he actually drew more for the movies than he did for live plays.
 "By the ripe old age of 17, while his contemporaries were learning how to sharpen pencils, Hirschfeld became an art director at Selznick Pictures.
-He held the position for about four years, and then in 1924 Hirschfeld moved to Paris to work and lead the Bohemian life.
-Hirschfeld also grew a beard, necessitated by the exigencies of living in a cold water flat.
-This he retained for the next 75 years, presumably because "you never know when your oil burner will go on the fritz."
+He held the position for about four years, and then in 1924 Hirschfeld moved to Paris to work and lead a Bohemian life.
+He grew a beard, necessitated by the exigencies of living in a cold water flat which he retained for 75 years, presumably because 'you never know when your oil burner will go on the fritz.

-In addition to Broadway and film, Hirschfeld also drew politicians, TV stars, and celebrities of all stripes from Cole Porter and the Nicholas Brothers to the cast of Star Trek: The Next Generation.
-He also caricatured jazz musicians——Glenn Miller, Benny Goodman, Artie Shaw, Tommy Dorsey, Fats Waller, Lionel Hampton, Harry James, Louis Armstrong, Duke Ellington, Count Basie, Dizzy Gillespie, Billie Holiday, and Ella Fitzgerald, Country Group The Oak Ridge Boys—and rockers The Beatles, Elvis Presley, Bruce Springsteen, Bob Dylan, Jerry Garcia, and Mick Jagger.
+In addition to Broadway and film, Hirschfeld also drew politicians, TV stars, and celebrities of all stripes, from Cole Porter and the Nicholas Brothers to the cast of Star Trek: The Next Generation.
+He caricatured jazz musicians including Glenn Miller, Benny Goodman, Artie Shaw, Tommy Dorsey, Fats Waller, Lionel Hampton, Harry James, Louis Armstrong, Duke Ellington, Count Basie, Dizzy Gillespie, Billie Holiday, and Ella Fitzgerald; country group The Oak Ridge Boys; and rockers The Beatles, Elvis Presley, Bruce Springsteen, Bob Dylan, Jerry Garcia, and Mick Jagger.
 In 1977, he drew the cover of Aerosmith's Draw the Line album.

-Hirschfeld drew many original movie posters, including for Charlie Chaplin's films, as well as The Wizard of Oz (1939).
-The "Rhapsody in Blue" segment in the Disney film Fantasia 2000 was inspired by his designs, and Hirschfeld became an artistic consultant for the segment; the segment's director, Eric Goldberg, is a longtime fan of his work.
+Hirschfeld drew original posters for Charlie Chaplin's films as well as for The Wizard of Oz (1939) and many other original movie posters.
+The Rhapsody in Blue segment in the Disney movie Fantasia 2000 was inspired by his designs, and Hirschfeld became an artistic consultant for the segment.
+The segment's director, Eric Goldberg, is a longtime fan of his work.
 Further evidence of Goldberg's admiration for Hirschfeld can be found in Goldberg's character design and animation of the genie in Aladdin (1992).
-He was the subject of the Oscar-nominated documentary film The Line King: The Al Hirschfeld Story (1996).
+Hirschfeld was the subject of the Oscar-nominated documentary film The Line King: The Al Hirschfeld Story (1996).